larntz/lemmy-directory/content/community/lemmy.world/ai_future.md

 ---
 title: "Artificial intelligence"
 name: "ai_future"
-description: "Welcome to the Artificial Intelligence Community!
-This platform serves as a hub for sharing news and engaging in discussions about AI and the latest technological advancements.
-We are a community dedicated to exploring the future of AI.To ensure a vibrant and informative community, we kindly ask you to adhere to the following guidelines:1.
-Aim for high-quality contributions and avoid posting low-quality or speculative content.2.
-Keep your submissions relevant and on-topic.
-Off-topic posts may be redirected or removed.3.
-When sharing paywall articles, please provide additional context or summaries to enhance the value of the content.4.
-Direct sources are preferred over links to other Reddit threads or social media platforms.5.
-While memes are welcome, we encourage content that sparks meaningful discussions.
-If there is an abundance of memes, we may create a separate thread dedicated to them.6.
-When referencing sources older than 24 hours, please include timeframe details in the titles.
-This helps us prioritize fresh perspectives while acknowledging historical milestones.Join us in shaping tomorrow's world and exploring the limitless possibilities of artificial intelligence together!"
+description: "Step into the realm of the Artificial Intelligence Community, a dynamic hub that passionately explores and discusses AI and the cutting-edge advancements in technology.
+Our purpose is to delve deep into the future of AI and emerging technologies, creating an environment that nurtures innovation and fosters continuous learning.
+To uphold the vibrancy, knowledge, and respect within our community, we kindly ask you to embrace the following guidelines:1.
+Treat all members of the community with respect and kindness.
+We encourage constructive and polite discussions, and we will not tolerate any form of harassment, discrimination, or offensive behavior.2.
+Strive for high-quality contributions.
+Please refrain from posting content that is of low quality or speculative in nature.3.
+Ensure your submissions are relevant and on-topic.
+Please note that off-topic posts may be redirected or removed to maintain the focus of our discussions.4.
+If you are sharing articles behind a paywall, kindly provide additional context or summaries to enhance the value and accessibility of the content.5.
+We prefer direct sources over links to other websites or social media to ensure the accuracy of information.6.
+While we welcome humor in the form of memes, we encourage content that sparks meaningful and insightful discussions.
+If memes become abundant, we will create a separate thread dedicated to them.7.
+When referencing sources, please include timeframe details in the titles.
+This helps us prioritize fresh perspectives while acknowledging historical milestones.We invite you to join us in shaping the future as we navigate the possibilities of artificial intelligence together!"
 type: community
-date: "2023-06-30 13:17:14"
+date: "2023-07-03 20:22:47"
 draft: false
 nsfw: false
 actor_id: "https://lemmy.world/c/ai_future"
 host: lemmy.world
-lastmod: "2023-06-25 11:09:53"
+lastmod: "2023-07-02 10:00:31"
 published: "2023-06-21 21:07:33"
-subscribers: 108
+subscribers: 278
-posts: 17
+posts: 27
-comments: 26
+comments: 52
-weight: 17
+weight: 27
-dau: 2
+dau: 3
-wau: 14
+wau: 18
-mau: 14
+mau: 29
 instances:
 - "lemmy_world"
 tags: